backdrop-contrib/cdn/README.txt

      you should be careful to avoid JavaScript issues: you may run into "same origin policy" problems.
 See admin/config/development/cdn/other for
      details.

-Drupal 7 no longer sets cookies for anonymous users.

 If you just use the CDN's URL (e.g. myaccount.cdn.com), all cookie issues are avoided automatically.